-As of March 31, 2023, approximately 89.0% of our outstanding shares of Common Stock are subject tolock-up restrictions.
-Sales of our Common Stock following the expiration of these lock-up restrictions or pursuant to the exercise of registration rights may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-These sales could also cause the market price of our Common Stock to decline if such equity holders sell or are perceived by the market as intending to sell any such securities, and make it more difficult for you to sell your shares of Common Stock at a time and price that you deem appropriate.
+As of December 31, 2022, approximately 89.1% of our outstanding shares of common stock are subject to lock-up restrictions.
+Sales of our common stock following the expiration of these lock-up restrictions or pursuant to the exercise of registration rights may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
+These sales could also cause the market price of our common stock to decline if such equity holders sell or are perceived by the market as intending to sell any such securities, and make it more difficult for you to sell your shares of common stock at a time and price that you deem appropriate.

-We may issue additional shares of Common Stock under an employee incentive plan (including the 2022 Plan and the ESPP), or may issue preferred stock.
+We may issue additional shares of common stock under an employee incentive plan (including the 2022 Equity Incentive Plan and the Employee Stock Purchase Plan), or may issue preferred stock.
 Any such issuances would dilute the interest of our stockholders and likely present other risks.

-We may issue a substantial number of additional shares of Common Stock under our employee incentive plan (including the 2022 Plan and the ESPP) or we may issue preferred stock.
+We may issue a substantial number of additional shares of common stock under our employee incentive plan (including the 2022 Equity Incentive Plan (the "2022 Plan") and the Employee Stock Purchase Plan (the "ESPP")) or we may issue preferred stock.
 The issuance of additional securities:

-- · may significantly dilute the equity interests of our investors; - may subordinate the rights of our stockholders if preferred stock is issued with rights senior to those afforded our Common Stock; - could cause a change in control if a substantial number of securities are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors; and - · may adversely affect prevailing market prices for our Common Stock and/or Warrants.
+- may significantly dilute the equity interests of our investors; - · may subordinate the rights of our stockholders if preferred stock is issued with rights senior to those afforded our common stock; - could cause a change in control if a substantial number of securities are issued, which may affect, among other things, our ability to use our net operating loss carry forwards, if any, and could result in the resignation or removal of our present officers and directors; and - may adversely affect prevailing market prices for our common stock and/or warrants.